Code-Institute-Submissions/Willdeakin-Milestone-Project-4/Testing.md

 ## Browser testing

+## Functionality of the website
+1. Responsiveness
+- the website is responsive due to use of the bootstrap library and media queries in the base css file.

+2. Links
+- The website has a number of links which work internally, allowing access to multiple apps and pages of this project.

+3. Buttons
+- The website has non-link buttons implemented in the store and bag for adjusting incrementing and decrementing a form value.
+These work as intended.

+4. Forms
+- All forms work as intended and interact with the database.

+5. Database
+- The database works as intended when POSTing and GETting.

+6. Deployment
+- The website's latest version is deployed on Heroku from github and auto deploys when a git push is made.

+7. AWS Amazon Web Services
+- The website's static and media files are hosted on AWS in a S3 bucket.

+8. Sorting and Searching
+- The website has sort buttons and a searchbar which work as intended.

 ## Bugs, Errors, Issues and Fixes
+I have encountered multiple issues throughout the creation and testing of this website:

 - When using the W3C validator to validate my HTML, I received a number of errors regarding button elements sat inside anchor tags.
 I fixed this simply by removing the buttons and adding the lasses btn and regular-btn to my anchor tags.

+- Upon checking out and receiving webhooks from stripe, the checkout view wouldn't progress to checkout_success.
+This was eventually tracked down to the send_mail function in webhook_handler.py which stopped the checkout dead when run on gitpod, as this is a feature only available on heroku and not gitpod.

+- When loading my blog page, multiple cards from the post_list page were rendering, which was a simple fix in which i wrapped the post_list content inside a d-none container which only renders in the blog view.

+- When loading my db to Heroku, I received an error for Orders having incorrect fields, as I had changed and migrated these changes.
+I ended up manually deleting these from the db.json file.

+- I have had multiple issues with loading/ importing the relevant database, library etc.
+For example, I have had an issue with crispy forms where I loaded a superfluous library which was stopping my crispy forms from working.
+I had to remove this library and roll back django-crispy-forms from 1.13.0 to 1.11.0.